EvgeniiTitov/coding-practice/coding_practice/data_structures/README.md

 ### TODO:

-- AVL trees and why self balancing is important for trees
+- AVL trees and why self-balancing is important for trees

+- B-tree (relevant to DB design)

+- LSM-tree (relevant to DB design)

+- Merkle tree implementation (relevant to DB design)

 - Graphs (stopped at 355, pending: Min spanning trees, Floyd Warshall, Kruskal and Prim's)